Keeping Up with the Joneses… or Not

 11tLet’s face it, when you are based in one geographic area for nearly twenty years, you are likely to run into a lot of people whom you have met before.
 I find this especially true when we are walking down a street in a residential neighborhood on route to meet a new client, and another client stops us to say hello.
 Very often we have installed windows in several homes on one block or even in the same cul de sac.

 Word of mouth is our biggest means of promotion.
-People spread the word about your services when you are friendly, fair and very good at what you do.
-It also helps not to spread gossip about the neighbors.
+People spread the word about your services when you are friendly, fair, and very good at what you do.
+Providing exceptional service, such as high-quality Maryland replacement windows, ensures that clients are not only satisfied but also eager to recommend your business to friends and family.
+It also helps not to spread gossip about the neighbors, keeping your reputation positive and trustworthy.

 Let’s face it; when you are discussing and measuring windows, people see their neighbor’s homes next door or across the street – perhaps someone even passes by.
 Some of the stories I’ve heard about the neighbors would curl or uncurl your hair, depending on what your hair looks like now.
 However, I’ve learned to listen, smile and never get involved.